k2view-academy/K2View-Academy/articles/38_bi_integration/02_Permissions_Setup.md

 Exago access rules are defined in the Storage Management DB, per each folder (and report - if it differs from the folder access).

-When the Fabric project is deployed, the <project name> folder is created in BI Designer and the default read-only access rule is assigned to all user roles to this folder.
+When the Fabric project is deployed, the <project name> folder is created in BI Designer and the default read-only access rule is assigned to all user roles in this folder.

 To define the specific access rules (e.g. Can View, Can Copy, Can Rename) per Fabric role, run the Fabric command **set_bi_access**.